ypriverol/github-paper/REVIEWS.md

     for their work".
 True, but this is also key for grants and funding, where many funding agencies such as NIH now accept other 'products' of research as citable research (these being publicly accessible data and software).

+> We agree with the reviewer.
+The present version mentioned also funding agencies.

+> In addition, funding agencies such as NIH now accept other research products as citable research such as accessible datasets and softwares.

     b) https://guides.github.com/activities/citable-code/
     Should be consistent w/ other URLs in text

+> We changed the current version.

     c) ‘On one hand… on the other hand’ usually are used to describe two sides or opposing viewpoints.
 Not sure it’s used correctly here, since both examples are complementary, not in opposition to one another?

+> We agree with the user and the present version reflects the reviewer comments.

 Chris Fields